junybike/Simple-Group-Chat-Simulation/README.md

 - Server is designed to automatically shutdown when all clients are signaled to exit

 ## Future plan:
-- Modify so that it takes user input as the message
+- Implement Simple Group Chat which takes user input as the message
-- Allow users to write a username and let it be displayed along with the messages